 I began sending out email updates to keep all those anxiously awaiting news in South Africa informed, and with time these slowly began to include more of my reflections on death, life, and living with and without my mother.
 I was amazed at the hugely warm response I received from those who had read the emails, some of whom were family, friends and colleagues of Tessa and Dirk that I had never met.
 I began to receive an increasing number of messages from people saying that not only having the news, but hearing about my own grieving process, was immensely helpful for them within their own journey of coming to terms with the loss of Tessa – either because they were struggling to connect to their own sense of loss, or because hearing that I was experiencing the same things as they had normalised the experience and made them more able to accept their own emotions.

 It was then suggested that I put my emails into a blog.
 One of my mother’s best friends wrote to me recently saying, “I know you’ve thought about this and I’ve said I think it’s a brilliant idea but really, do think about blogging all this writing.
 It’s such an amazing discussion of living, dying, mourning, and reflections on being a mother and daughter.
 It would be good to share it more widely, I think.”

 And so the blog was born!

-A note on the photographs: all the photographs in the top banner on my blog page (you will notice they change at regular intervals) were taken by me with a Canon 450D.
-The initial photographs I used were taken while we were in Scotland – either during the holiday, or just after my mother’s death – but with time I have gradually started to incorporate photographs I have taken subsequently as well.
-You will find some of them hidden within my blog posts, which will explain their origins.
+A note on the photographs: the initial photographs I used in the top banner of my blog page were taken on a Canon 450D – my birthday gift that year from my mother and other family members – while we were in Scotland, either during the holiday, or just after my mother’s death.
+With time I have gradually started to incorporate photographs I have taken subsequently as well; you will find most of them hidden within my blog posts, which will explain their origins.